jgauffin/Griffin.Data/docs/Configuration/HasMany.md

 }
 ```

-A sharp eye mights see that the `Address` property do not have any accessors (get/set).
-That's OK as long as the backing field is named as the property (`SomeProperty => _someProperty`).
+A sharp eye might see that the `Address` property has no accessors (get/set).
+That's OK if the backing field is named as the property (`SomeProperty => _someProperty`).

 ## Complete example

 Here is a minimal complete example.

-First we have a parent and child class:
+First, we have a parent and child class:

 ```csharp
 public class SomeParent